connectedhealthcities/connectedhealthcities/north-east-and-north-cumbria/trusted-research-environment-datashield/tre-archie-final-report.md

 **Overarching technology principles**

 Work prior to the CHC project in the North East, at Newcastle University Business School, had indicated that, in a multivendor community, hub based front-line record sharing using commonly available document structures, such as pdf, HL7 CDA, and OpenEHR, would offer a useful start.
 Indexing using IHE XDS profiles was already successfully undertaken in the LPRES project in North West Coast, using open-source based middleware supported by Tiani-Spirit.
-In addition, an early piece of work under CHC-NENC was carried out by GE Healthcare Finnamore to collect stakeholder input as to what a shared record and analytic platform for the region might look like (bit.ly/2SiGjVZ).
+In addition, an early piece of work under CHC-NENC was carried out by GE Healthcare Finnamore to collect stakeholder input as to what a shared record and analytic platform for the region might look like.
 With these issues in mind, the intention was to create an open-standards based platform or hub for federated data analysis and information sharing across the NENC region.

 **Medical Information Gateway (MIG)**